zabbix/zabbix/templates/net/mikrotik/mikrotik_netPower_16P_snmp/README.md

 ## Overview

-This template is designed for the effortless deployment of MikroTik netPower 16P monitoring by Zabbix via SNMP and doesn't require any external scripts.
+The template for monitoring Switch MikroTik netPower 16P.

+An outdoor 18 port switch with 16 Gigabit PoE-out ports and 2 SFP+.
+Power all your access points anywhere!

 ## Requirements